 - Identify how many volunteers you need for your program.
-Keep in mind that volunteers can include parents, teachers, school administrators, librarians, students, retirees, service and civic groups, local business employees, and RIF alumni. - Volunteers can support many areas including setting up the book celebration event(s), planning reading activities to occur during the event(s) such as read a-louds, reading workshops, and author appearances, publicizing the local RIF program, assisting with extension motivation activities, and assisting with fundraising. - If you need assistance with obtaining additional volunteers or other volunteer support, please contact us at literacynetwork@RIF.org.
+Keep in mind that volunteers can include parents, teachers, school administrators, librarians, students, retirees, service and civic groups, local business employees, and RIF alumni. - Volunteers can support many areas including setting up the book celebration event(s), planning reading activities to occur during the event(s) such as read a-louds, reading workshops, and author appearances, publicizing the local RIF program, preparing extension motivation activities, and assisting with fundraising. - Consider meeting with your volunteers and reviewing this guide to craft a plan for your Books for Ownership program. - If you need assistance with obtaining additional volunteers or other volunteer support, please contact us at literacynetwork@RIF.org.